A spar rigged at an upward angle from the upper part of a mast or pole, and

 often given away or sold as souvenirs.

-2) The term was also used by 19th century French sources to describe Brazilian merchant ship pendants see ‘merchant ship pendant’.
+2) The term was also used by 19th century French sources to describe Brazilian merchant ship pendants see merchant ship pendant.

-Galhardete/Merchant Ship Pendant of Pernambuco, Brazil (fotw)
+Galhardete/Merchant Ship Pendant of Pernambuco, Brazil

 GALLEON

-A three or four-masted sailing vessel of the mid-16th to the early 18th Century (see also caravel, carrack and sailing ship 2)).
+A three or four-masted sailing vessel of the mid-16th to the early 18th century (see also caravel, carrack and sailing ship 2)).

 1) Generically a ship whose motive power was principally provided by her oars (see also ‘galley ensign’).